 The Benefits and Problems with Ventilating Your Crawlspace

 Depending on the size of your home, your crawlspace may have a few or a fair number of vents.
-These vents often look like small windows, and usually they’re not very good at seeing through.
+These vents often look like small windows, and usually, they’re not very good at seeing through.
 Their main purpose is to supposedly help fight back against mold growth by allowing the air to circulate and ventilate.
-The concept goes: the fresh air comes in through one way, and the fresh air pushes the stale air out through another vent, usually on the other side of your home.
+The concept goes: the fresh air comes in one way, and the fresh air pushes the stale air out through another vent.

 Benefits of Ventilating Your Crawlspace